The Wild Side of Oviedo

 Otters have been sighted in the Live Oak Reserve area in Oviedo!

-Otters live in the banks of rivers and ponds, and their homes are called Holts.
+Otters live on the banks of rivers and ponds, and their homes are called Holts.
 They have also been known to live in wetlands.
 They are mostly awake at nighttime (nocturnal) and eat mostly fish but also hunt for turtles, raccoons, and small alligators.

-The American River Otter is a very social animal, usually living as a family.
+The American River Otter is a very social animal, usually living in a family.
 They have two coats of fur, the undercoat traps air while they are swimming, and the guard hair on top which is a protective layer and is waterproof.
 Otters can stay underwater for up to eight minutes.